Outgoing vs. Incoming Connections

 Enforces two-way SSL authentication.
 If true, you will need to install the remote machine's certificate on this machine, in addition to manual approval of this machine's certificate on the remote machine.

-If you check this setting, you will need to provide the remote machine's certificate.
-To do this, manually export a certificate from the remote machine's metro KeyStore, located in <installdir>/webserver/metro-keystore.
-Default KeyStore password is metro, and the alias is metro-key.
-Then place the certificate on the local machine, in data/certificates/gateway_network.
+To provide the remote machine's certificate, manually export a certificate from the remote machine's metro KeyStore, located in <installdir>/webserver/metro-keystore.
+Default KeyStore password is metro , and the alias is metro-key .
+Place the certificate on the local machine in

 Send Buffer Limit